marcpires/marcpires/README.md

 About me:

 - 🔭 DevOps
+- 👯 MLOps

+On-Going:
-- 🌱 Datascience
+- 🌱 Datascience MBA
-- 👯 AIOps/MLOps
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...